nateP82/compostCollectors/Design/userStories.md

 As a new user to the compost collectors site, I want to be able to sign up for a new account to use the available services on the site.
 [MVP]

 ## Sign In
-As a registered user, I want to be able to successfully sign in/out of my account.[MVP]
+As a registered user, I want to be able to successfully sign in/out through the AWS cognito service.[MVP]

 ## View profile
 As a user, I want to be able to see my account information. [v2]